CMSKStarMuMu/RooBernsteinEffiGlobal/README.md

 		- reads the MC file 2016MC_RECO_p1p2p3_newtag_LMNR_addW_add4BDT_addvars_bestBDTv4.root (for the reconstructed events) and the MiniMC file testGene-2016-Q2Bin-[Q2Bin].root (for the generated eventst produced by testGene program);

-		- produces the output file testGoofitEffi3DB0-2016-InputHisto-Q2Bin-[Q2Bin]-Bins-25-25-25.root with histograms of the efficiency;
-		   the generated and the reconstructed distributions.
+		- produces the output file testGoofitEffi3DB0-2016-InputHisto-Q2Bin-[Q2Bin]-Bins-25-25-25.root with histograms of the efficiency, the generated and the reconstructed distributions.

 testEffi     <= Usage: ./testEffi     [Q2Bin]      [where QBin2=0,1,2,3,4,5,6,7,8]